 To get your hands dirty: Children’s Garden at the Good Shepherd Center

 What: Built in an abandoned pool, Seattle Tilth’s original children’s garden in Wallingford hosts hands-on educational tours and summer camps for kids that focus on growing food.
-The site also features a Community Learning Garden with solar greenhouses, a rain garden, fruit trees, berries and a pollinator border.
+The site also features a cool, very old greenhouse to look at, a rain garden, fruit trees, berries and a pollinator border.

 How: The garden is open to visitors anytime but Tilth recommends attending a tour, camp or class to get the most out of the experience.

 4649 Sunnyside Ave.
 N.

 For a dose of culture: Seattle Japanese Garden

 What: This 3½-acre formal garden located inside the Washington Park Arboretum was the earliest postwar Japanese-style public garden on the West Coast.
 It has trails for peaceful strolling, and kids love crossing the small footbridges and spotting koi in the pond.
 Family Saturday programs provide family-friendly cultural experiences every month and offer free admission to the garden for youth 12 and under from 10 a.m. to 2 p.m.

 How: Admission free for children under 5, $8 for adults, $6 for City of Seattle residents with ID, $4 for youth 6-17, disabled, seniors and college students with ID.
 Hours vary by season.

 What: Within the P-Patch in the northwest corner of High Point Commons Park, you’ll find a pollination garden and dozens of beehives within a 8-foot-tall, open-roofed Plexiglas enclosure.
 For children (and adults) afraid of bees, a few minutes spent watching these fascinating insects do their work and reading the educational signage should help.